eristoddle/FOF/README.md

 ##Concept

+A dev box and deployment tool in one.
+It can be used by teams very effectively.
+But it is geared to a one man development/sysadmin team.

+###RAD

 Get a development environment and web application up and running in less than an hour with all necessary and useful development tools with a modern PHP framework and frontend framework pre-installed and pre-configured and do it by only installing virtualbox, vagrant and running one command: `vagrant up`.

+####Frameworks

+- Phalcon PHP
+- Gumby 2
+- AngularJs

+####Package Management

+- PHP: Composer
+- JS: Bower

+####Tools

+- Phalcon Web Tools
+- PhpMyAdmin
+- Puphpet
+- CodeMirror
+- Prebuilt Project Dev Admin to reconfigure project, handle sass/compass, add/remove javascript libraries

+###Deployment

+Plus, I as developer want to be able to mock up an idea quickly, add necessary linux packages on the fly when needed and get at least a halfway working application going before I put it on an other environment, i.e. live on the web.
+But by the time the application is too that point, I have no idea how custom my box is by then.

+So I want to be able to change the configuration of the box in puppet.
+That way when the site is live, I have a template of the server I need waiting and the site can be live quickly.

 ##Project Contents